daegalus/csrd/content.en/02-creating-your-character/01-type.md

 **Starting Equipment:** Appropriate clothing and two weapons of your choice, plus one expensive item, two moderately priced items, and up to four inexpensive items.

 **Special Abilities:** Choose four of the abilities listed below.
-You can’t choose the same ability more than once unless its description says otherwise.
+You can't choose the same ability more than once unless its description says otherwise.
 The full description for each listed ability can be found in Abilities, which also has descriptions for flavor and focus abilities in a single vast catalog.

 * Bash
 * Combat Prowess